-The Compliance Offset Protocol forU.S.
-Forest Projects (Forest Offset Protocol) provides requirements and methods for quantifying the net climate benefits of activities that sequester carbon on forestland.
+The Compliance Offset Protocol for U.S. Forest Projects (Forest Offset Protocol) provides requirements and methods for quantifying the net climate benefits of activities that sequester carbon on forestland.
 The protocol provides offset project eligibility rules; methods to calculate an offset project's net effects on greenhouse gas (GHG) emissions and removals of CO2 from the atmosphere (removals); procedures for assessing the risk that carbon sequestered by a project may be reversed (i.e. released back to the atmosphere); and approaches for long term project monitoring and reporting.
-The goal of this protocol is to ensure that the net GHG reductions and GHG removals enhancements caused by an offset project are accounted for in a complete, consistent, transparent, accurate, and conservative manner and may therefore be reported as the basis for issuing ARB or registry oOffset cGredits.
-The protocol is built off of The Climate Action Reserve's Forest Project Protocol Version 3.2.1
+The goal of this protocol is to ensure that the net GHG reductions and GHG removals enhancements caused by an offset project are accounted for in a complete, consistent, transparent, accurate, and conservative manner and may therefore be reported as the basis for issuing ARB or registry offset consistent.
+The protocol is built off of The Climate Action Reserve's Forest Project Protocol Version 3.2.

 Offset Project Operators or Authorized Project Designees must use this protocol to quantify and report GHG reductions and GHG removal enhancements.
-The protocol provides eligibility rules, methods to quantify GHG reductions, project-monitoring instructions, and procedures for reporting \oplus Offset \oplus Project \oplus Data rReports.
-Additionally, all offset projects must submit to independent verification by ARB-accredited verification bodies.
-Requirements for verification bodies to verify \oplus Offset pProject emissions dData rReports are provided in the Cap-and-Trade rRegulation (Regulation).
+The protocol provides eligibility rules, methods to quantify GHG reductions, project-monitoring instructions, and procedures for reporting eQffset eQfset at eQfse

 AB 32 exempts quantification methodologies from the Administrative Procedure Act (APA)2, however those elements of the protocol are still regulatory.
 The exemption allows future updates to the quantification methodologies to be made through a public review and Board adoption process but without the need for rulemaking documents.
 Each protocol identifies sections that are considered to be quantification methodologies and exempt from APA requirements.
 Any changes to the non-quantification elements of the offset protocols would be considered a regulatory update subject to the full regulatory development process.
-Those sections that are considered to be a quantification methodology are clearly indicated in the title of the chapter or subchapter if only a portion of that chapter is considered part of the quantification methodology.
+Those sections that are considered to be a quantification methodologyies are clearly indicated in the title of the chapter or subchapter if only a portion of that chapter is considered part of the quantification methodology.